Kakifrucht/HalfminerSystem/README.md

     - Override Spigot teleport safety between worlds
     - Prevents glitching with chorus fruit, instead teleports down
     - Kills players above netherroof / notifies staff
+  - HealthBar
+    - Shows healthbar of attacking/attacked player/entity in bossbar
+      - Contains playername / mobname
+      - If player, shows players skilllevel
+      - Updates on damage or health regain for every player who hit the entity
+      - Dynamic bar segmentation, solid if none available client side
+    - Only shows one bar at a time
+      - Shows bar and updates for 8 seconds max, or until other entity was hit
+      - When entity was killed, shows bar in green and only for 2 seconds
   - Motd
     - Configurable Serverlist Motd
       - Can be set via command